SMAC-Group/course_intro_statistics/README.md

 <h1>Data Analytics for Pharmaceutical Sciences</h1>
 </p>

 Welcome!
-This is the source repository for the exercice support website for the class **Modélisation et analyse de données** given on Spring semester 2022 at the University of Geneva.
+This is the source repository for the exercice support website for the class **"Modelling and Data Analysis for Pharmaceutical Science"** given on Spring semester 2022 at the University of Geneva.
 The website is hosted at: <https://intro-data-analytics.netlify.app/>.

 The [site](https://intro-data-analytics.netlify.app/)  itself is built on an amazing framework created by <a href='https://ines.io/'>Ines Montani</a>, originally created for her [spaCy course](https://course.spacy.io).
 The front-end is powered by
 [Gatsby](http://gatsbyjs.org/) and [Reveal.js](https://revealjs.com) and the